junxit/us-congress-bills-110/metadata.md

 - 2008-09-22 — Placed on the Union Calendar, Calendar No. 561.
 - 2008-09-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-864, Part I.
 - 2008-09-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-864, Part I.
+- 2008-09-23 — Considered as unfinished business. (consideration: CR H8658)
+- 2008-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 28 (Roll no. 626). (text: CR H 9/22/2008 H8658)
+- 2008-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 28 (Roll no. 626).(text: CR H 9/22/2008 H8658)
+- 2008-09-23 — The title of the measure was amended.
+Agreed to without objection.